prompted365/headless-vector-search/README.md

+# use with
+- name: supabase-embeddings-generator
+  uses: supabase/embeddings-generator@v0.0.5

 ## Headless Vector Search

 Provides a vector/similarity search for any documentation site.
 It's [headless](https://en.wikipedia.org/wiki/Headless_software), so that you can integrate it into your existing website.